sortsammcdonald/blog_json_update/README.md

 I've updated the `md_to_json` and `json_processing` files.
 I think I will keep them seperate so `md_to_json` is used generate the initial json file, while `json_processing` will be used to add new entries to existing files and check there are no duplicate entries.

+Creating an append function is quite challenging.
+Will have to review this next time.

 ## Next steps
 - Add append function to `json_processing`.